pc-dok/N4K-Github-GCP-Bastion-Instance/README.md

 - Next, the code creates a Cloud NAT (network address translation) to allow all VM instances to have internet access.
 It first creates a router named `${var.vpc1}-router-01` and assigns it to the previously created VPC.
 The router is also assigned an autonomous system number (ASN) of 64514.
 Then it creates a NAT named `${var.vpc1}-router-nat-01`, which is associated with the router and allows all subnetwork IP ranges to be NAT-ed to the internet using the `ALL_SUBNETWORKS_ALL_IP_RANGES` option.

 - These resources are all created using the `google_compute_network`, `google_compute_subnetwork`, `google_compute_router`, and `google_compute_router_nat` resources, with various attributes defined for each resource.
 The specific values of the attributes are taken from the `var` variables defined elsewhere in the Terraform code.

+### bastionweb.tf

+- This code is a Terraform configuration file that creates a Guacamole server on Google Cloud Platform (GCP).
+Guacamole is an open-source software application that provides remote access to desktop environments via a web browser.

+- The code creates a firewall rule that allows traffic on ports 22, 80, 443, and 3389 and also allows ICMP traffic.
+It creates a public IP address for the Guacamole Bastion server and creates the Guacamole Bastion server on Ubuntu.

+- The server setup script is included in the code as a metadata startup script.
+The script installs required packages and modifies the script parameters.
+It then gets the Guacamole server install script and sets the required parameters in it.
+Finally, it executes the Guacamole server install script.

+- The variables used in the code are defined outside the code, in a separate variables file.
+These variables include the GCP project name, region, zone, and passwords.